ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

         stream.write(struct.pack("<f", value))
     ```

-# Accesso ai file in Python
+# File Access in Python

 <asciinema-player src="./cast/binary-text-files-75x25.cast" cols="75" rows="25" font-size="medium"></asciinema-player>

-# API di `HdrImage`
+# `HdrImage` API {#hdrimage-api}

--   Il modo in cui un tipo di dato o una funzione deve essere usato dal programmatore si chiama *Application Program Interface* (API).
+-   The way a data type or function should be used by the programmer is called *Application Program Interface* (API).

--   Nel nostro caso, la API per scrivere un file PFM consiste nel modo in cui invocheremmo una funzione `write_pfm`:
+-   In our case, the API for writing a PFM file consists of how we would invoke a `write_pfm` function:

     ```python
     # Our API requires the name of the file
     img.write_pfm("output_file.pfm")
     ```

--   Il tipo di API dovrebbe essere modellato anche in funzione dei test che si devono scrivere su di essa.
+-   The API type should also be modeled based on the tests that need to be written on it.

-# Test ed API
+# Tests and API

--   Consideriamo il caso di `write_pfm`.
-Come dovremmo scrivere un test su questa funzione?
+-   Let's consider the case of `write_pfm`.
+How should we write a test for this function?

     ```python
     img = HdrImage(7, 4)